Project: Cupid made In-The-Hoop

 Project: Cupid Doll made in-the-hoop

 Cupid was designed as a Valentine’s doll but works any day of the year.
+This face style has outline stitches for the eyes, then uses fabric markers to color in the whites and iris so you can customize the look.

 As with all the cloth characters – you can add a wire armature to make it pose like a wired puppet, or leave out that step.